vinceallenvince/MakerBotCustomProfiles/README.md

 If you remove the roof and floor entirely, you can have fun with different interior patterns by simply adjusting the 'numberOfShells' and 'infillDensity'.
 See the settings below for examples.
 I used [Wood PLA](http://www.makergeeks.com/wo3dprfild3.html) to emphasize the 'grain' effects you get when playing with the numberOfShells.

+To install, copy the profiles from the 'Profiles' folder to your 'Things/Profiles' folder.

 #### Sketchup file

 The original 3d file was exported from Sketchup as an .stl file for MakerWare.